-Attached please find a Request for Fiscal Impact Statement regarding Site 205 and Site 300, the rules of the Site Evaluation Committee regarding Explanation of Proposed Rule and Certificates of Site and Facility.
-A copy of the Initial Proposals for readoption without amendment of Site 205 and readoption with amendments of Site 300, as approved by the Site Evaluation Committee, is attached for your review.
-The Committee is readopting its existing Site 205 without amendment and its existing Site 300 rules with a significant number of amendments that reflect recent legislation that amended the Committee's governing statute, RSA 162-H. These rules have an expiration date of June 17, 2016, but are required to be amended "[a]s soon as practicable but no later than July 1, 2015," pursuant to RSA 162-H:10, VII.
+The Site Evaluation Committee is readopting its existing Site 205 rules without amendment and its Site 300 rules with a significant number of amendments reflecting recent legislation that amended the Committee's governing statute, RSA 162-H. These rules have an expiration date of June 17, 2016, but are required to be amended "[a]s soon as practicable but no later than July 1, 2015," pursuant to RSA 162-H:10, VII.
+Please include the Rulemaking Notice Form in the next available Rulemaking Register.